 (b) permit a prescribed person to act as an agent for, or participate in the management of, that business.

-(3) It is a defence for the holder of a dealer’s licence prosecuted for an offence under section 21(2) of the Act of failing to comply with the condition referred to in subregulation (2), if the holder proves that he or she did not know, and could not reasonably be expected to have known, that the person employed or permitted to act as an agent for, or to participate in the management of, the holder’s business was in fact a prescribed person.
+(3) It is a defence for the holder of a dealer’s licence prosecuted for an offence under section 21(2) of the Act of failing to comply with the condition referred to in subregulation (2), if the holder proves that the holder did not know, and could not reasonably be expected to have known, that the person employed or permitted to act as an agent for, or to participate in the management of, the holder’s business was in fact a prescribed person.

 [Regulation 6F inserted: Gazette 12 Aug 2003 p.
 3667-8; amended: Gazette 23 Apr 2010 p.
-1524.]
+1524; SL 2022/190 r.
+34.]

 6G.
 Condition on dealer’s licence — information about close associates to be provided